-SR13: Access to Services rating score remains at 16 (high) from being increased to this level in Q4 of 22/23.
-This is due predominantly to the CHSCP operating under business continuity arrangements and the increasing difficulty in providing access to all services across both the NHS Board and CHSCP.
-The main challenge to service provision remains recruitment and retention issues in particular in the more remote areas of Shetland where active service redesign is being progressed to try and address this.
+SR13: Access to Services rating score increased from 12 (high) to 16 (high) in Q4 of 22/23 due to the CHSCP operating under business continuity arrangements and the increasing difficulty in providing access to all services across the organisation.
+This risk has continued to have a high risk (16) rating throughout 23/24.